Box2D

-Box2D is a free open source 2-dimensional physics simulator engine written in C++ by Erin Catto and published under the MIT license.
+Box2D is a free open source 2-dimensional physics simulator engine written in C by Erin Catto and published under the MIT license.
 It has been used in Crayon Physics Deluxe, Limbo, Rolando, Incredibots, Angry Birds, Tiny Wings, Shovel Knight, Transformice, Happy Wheels, and many online Flash games, as well as iPhone, iPad and Android games using the Cocos2d or Moscrif game engine and Corona framework.
+It has also been used in the Unity game engine.

 History

 Box2D was first released as "Box2D Lite", a demonstration engine to accompany a physics presentation given by Erin Catto at GDC 2006.
 On September 11, 2007, it was released as open source on SourceForge.
 On January 17, 2010, Box 2D moved the project to Google Code for hosting.
 On July 12, 2015, hosting was moved again, this time to GitHub.

 On March 6, 2008, version 2.0 was launched, introducing continuous collision detection and revamping the API.

 On July 27, 2020, version 2.4 was launched, with a variety of changes, most notably the license was changed to the MIT License.